bahaeddine/cv/index.md

 ## Currently

-Today working as Cloud/ DevOps Engineer at Renault.
-Certified Kubernetes Administrator, experienced also with cicd tools and Google cloud Platform.
-Working in Cloud Transformation team at Renault to help developpers to move and transform application from Renault intranet Datacenter to the cloud using kubernets, Docker, Helm, Gitlab-ci, Jenkins and a bunch of other DevOps tools.
+Today working as a Cloud/ DevOps Engineer at Renault.
+Certified Kubernetes Administrator, experienced also with CICD tools and Google Cloud Platform.
+Working in Cloud Transformation team at Renault, helping developers to move and transform their applications from Renault intranet Datacenter to the cloud using kubernetes, Docker, Helm, Gitlab-ci, Jenkins and a bunch of other DevOps tools.

-Privously at Ingenico as an expect Continuous Integration, accompanying developers to automate the integration of code changes from multiple contributors into a single software project using Ansible, Jenkins, Bitbucket, Docker and a bunch of other DevOps tools.
+Previously at Ingenico as a Continuous Integration expert, accompanying developers to automate the integration of code changes from multiple contributors into a single software project using Ansible, Jenkins, Bitbucket, Docker and a bunch of other DevOps tools.

 ## Education